 - Christians Against Poverty (CAP) offer free debt help when you need it

-You can write off your debt entirely
+You can write off some debt

 You may not be aware of this, but it is possible to clear your debt by writing off a huge chunk of it.
 This involves entering into an Individual Voluntary Arrangement (IVA).
 An IVA is a formal agreement which is reached with the debt collectors, were you agree to pay a specific amount, either as a one-off sum or as monthly payments, depending on your situation.
 The rest of the debt would then be written off after around five years.
-This process should always be carried out by an insolvency practitioner.
+This process would need to be carried out by an insolvency practitioner.

 Do you have the right to just ignore debt collectors?